Oklahoma City bombing conspiracy theories

-Alternative theories have been proposed regarding the Oklahoma City bombing.
+Alternative theories have been proposed regarding the Oklahoma City bombing in 1995.
 These theories reject all, or part of, the official government report.
-Some of these theories focus on the possibility of additional co-conspirators that were never indicted or additional explosives planted inside the Murrah Federal building.
+Some of these theories focus on the possibility of additional co-conspirators alongside Timothy McVeigh and Terry Nichols that were never indicted or additional explosives planted inside the Alfred P. Murrah Federal Building.
 Other theories allege that government employees and officials, including US President Bill Clinton, knew of the impending bombing and intentionally failed to act on that knowledge.
 Further theories allege that the bombing was perpetrated by government forces to frame and stigmatize the militia movement, which had grown following the controversial federal handlings of the Ruby Ridge and Waco incidents, and regain public support.
 Government investigations have been opened at various times to look into the theories.

 Overview

 At 9:02 a.m.
-CST April 19, 1995, a Ryder rental truck containing more than 6200 lb of ammonium nitrate fertilizer, nitromethane, and diesel fuel mixture was detonated in front of the north side of the nine-story Alfred P. Murrah Federal Building.
+CST, on April 19, 1995, a Ryder rental truck containing more than 6200 lb of ammonium nitrate fertilizer, nitromethane, and diesel fuel mixture was detonated in front of the north side of the nine-story Alfred P. Murrah Federal Building.
 The attack claimed 168 lives and left over 600 people injured.

 Shortly after the explosion, Oklahoma State Trooper Charlie Hanger stopped 26-year-old Timothy McVeigh for driving a 1977 Mercury sedan without a license plate and arrested him for that offense and for unlawfully carrying a weapon.
 Within days, McVeigh's old army friend Terry Nichols was arrested and both men were charged with committing the bombing.
 Investigators determined that they were sympathizers of a militia movement and that their motive was to retaliate against the government's handling of the Waco and Ruby Ridge incidents (the bombing occurred on the second anniversary of the Waco incident).
 McVeigh was executed by lethal injection on June 11, 2001 while Nichols was sentenced to life in prison.

 Although the indictment against McVeigh and Nichols alleged that they conspired with "others unknown to the grand jury", prosecutors, and later McVeigh himself, said the bombing was solely the work of McVeigh and Nichols.
 In this scenario, the two obtained fertilizer and other explosive materials over a period of months and then assembled the bomb in Kansas the day prior to its detonation.
 After assembly, McVeigh allegedly drove the truck alone to Oklahoma City, lit the fuse, and fled in a getaway car he had parked in the area days prior.